NickyROV/Ranger-ROV_2022/README.md

 5.Control reference : DIY ROV Software Setup Tutorial, Raspberry Pi (https://www.youtube.com/watch?v=mH0vH4dd3Vo)

+Note : Cat5 / Cat 5E was use as signal tether for the maximum cable length in this case is about 20m, signal attenuation is expected to be neglib le for this physical cable confiuration with 100 megabits per second. (we can skip the Fathom-X as in BlueROV configuration)

 For Mini-robot

 1.Teensy at surface with custom made control, teensy at ROV with custom made manulipator